 - Knowing how to conduct SEO research.
 You’ll likely use the same method(s) each time you get started with a new client.

-Every business needs SEO, so once you’ve got it down pat, you shouldn’t have trouble finding clients – you may even have to turn a lot of them away.
+Every business needs SEO, so many websites depend on SEO plugins that you can learn how to optimize for clients.
+Once you’ve got it down pat, you shouldn’t have trouble finding clients – you may even have to turn a lot of them away.

 Have an idea for a book but get hung up when you think about publishing it?
 Consider this: Amazon allows you to self-publish and then sell your work on the platform.
 Yes, you have to have some marketing savvy to get those initial sales.
 But, if you’re able to make a splash in the beginning, Amazon will begin promoting your book on your behalf – and that can mean serious income.